Origin

 Let’s consider the example of three records, each coming from a different source system—CRM, ERP, and Support.
 For each data source, we select the Serial Number

-to produce the entity origin code.
-The following table shows the codes that will be produced by default.
+to produce the primary identifier.
+The following table shows the identifiers that will be produced by default.

 ---|---|---|---|